Author

 As Locksley prepares for his seventh season in charge of the Big Ten program, it’s worth wondering where the Terps may go in 2025, as the program looks to get back to the level of play that saw the Terrapins reach a bowl game in three successive seasons before 2024.

-We rate Severn native Malik Washington as most likely to be QB1 in 2025.
-He came to Maryland as a four-star prospect out of Archbishop Spalding High School.
+UCLA transfer Justyn Martin is battling Severn native Malik Washington in the race to be QB1 in 2025.
+Washington arrived in College Park as a four-star prospect out of Archbishop Spalding High School, about 25 miles from Maryland's campus.

-Washington started for three years at Spalding, racking up 7,161 yards through the air with 74 touchdowns, plus 701 yards and 19 TDs on the ground for the Cavaliers.
+We rated Washington as the most likely pick, with +110 odds, in our initial predictions in late July.
+He started for three years at Spalding, racking up 7,161 yards through the air with 74 touchdowns, plus 701 yards and 19 TDs on the ground for the Cavaliers.
+But now we tip Martin at +110 odds, compared to +125 for Washington.

-If Locksley goes with Washington against FAU, the freshman will be counted on to buoy an offense that finished 17th nationally in passing in 2024 (at 275.7 yards per game) but 116th in rushing (110.6 ypg) and tied for 102nd in scoring (23.7 points a game).
+Either way, Maryland will count on the starting quarterback to buoy an offense that finished 17th nationally in passing in 2024 (at 275.7 yards per game) but 116th in rushing (110.6 ypg) and tied for 102nd in scoring (23.7 points a game).

 Regardless of who takes the top team snaps come Aug.
-30, Maryland is currently listed as a 15.5-point home favorite over FAU in Week 1 with BetMGM Sportsbook Maryland.
-The Terps have +30000 odds with the operator to win the Big Ten and +5500 odds to make the 12-team College Football Playoff field.
+30, Maryland is currently listed as a 14.5-point home favorite over FAU in Week 1 with BetMGM Sportsbook Maryland.
+The Terps have +50000 odds with the operator to win the Big Ten and +5500 odds to make the 12-team College Football Playoff field.

 USA Today photo by Reggie Hildred

 Yes.
-It’s a three-way battle among Washington, UCLA transfer Justyn Martin (36.7% chance), and redshirt freshman Khristian Martin (18.2%).
+It’s a three-way battle among Washington, UCLA transfer Justyn Martin and redshirt freshman Khristian Martin.
 No starter has been officially named.

 Coaches evaluate camp performance, command of the offense and leadership traits.
 Experience and composure under pressure will play crucial roles as well.